 The auditors of the Fund, KPMG LLP ("KPMG") have prepared the auditors' report attached to the Fund's annual consolidated financial statements for its most recently completed year end.
-To the knowledge of the Trustees, none of the partners of KPMG owned any Units of the Fund at the time of preparation of the Fund's consolidated financial statements or Annual Information Form.
+As of February 9, 2010, KPMG was independent from the Fund within the meaning of the Rules of Professional Conduct of the Institute of Chartered Accounts of British Columbia.